nathanyao13/Geometry-Dash-Mini/readme.txt

 animation, and rectangle/triangle collision.

-How to run the project: Make sure VSCODE, python, os, and pathlib, are all installed on the computer.
+How to run the project: Make sure VSCODE, python3, os, and pathlib, are all installed on the computer.
 The whole codebase folder should be opened in VSCODE.
 All the files should be run through main.py.
-Run main.py and the Geometry Dash Mini game should pop up in a window.
+Type "python3 main.py" in your local terminal and the Geometry Dash Mini game should pop up in a window.

 Mouse clicking:  The only mouse clicking should be done on the menu screen and